Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Never leave an entry of an array input empty in EffectsController and SoundController, it'll cause them to crash.

+The hud can be made to appear smaller by moving all elements inside the 'bigstuff' object forward. 'bigstuff' is a child of HudController.

 Visual animations are done by either EffectsController directly, HudController if they're local/only when you're in the plane, or through the animator (via values sent to it by EffectsController).
 Doing animations using the animator is most performant, so I've used it where possible.
 HUD stuff included.
 When making a custom plane, you must also customize a number of the animations, I recommend duplicating the SF-1's animation controller, and replacing the animations that need replacing.